senecajs/seneca-web/README.md

 action patterns.
 This lets you turn your action patterns into a well-defined web service API.

+* Use a separate set of action patterns for your web service API.
+Don't expose your internal patterns! *

 The `role:web` action accepts a `use` parameter that is a declarative definition of a set of routes.
 You specify a set of action patterns that will be exposed, and the URL routes that map to each